Skip to main content

 The Psychology Behind Oversharing

-As we explore these motivations further in the following chapters—especially regarding the emotional effects of oversharing—we will see how these behaviors can lead to regret and distress instead of genuine connection.
+As we look more into these reasons in the next chapters, especially when we talk about the emotional effects of sharing too much, we will see how these actions can make people feel regret and upset instead of true connection.

 The Importance of Boundaries